IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 #### CP4WAIOps

 To access CP4WAIOps, you can run following command to get the URL.
-Here `aiops-installation` is the CP4WAIOps instance name that you specified using the install parameter `cp4waiops.instanceName`.
+Here `aiops-installation` is the CP4WAIOps instance name that you specified using the install parameter `cp4waiops.instanceName` when creating the Argo CD App.

 ```sh
 kubectl -n cp4waiops get installation aiops-installation -o jsonpath='{.status.locations.cloudPakUiUrl}{"\n"}'